frequently asked questions

 For more information on the process, visit the Process page.

-• Easier Access for Students with Disabilities: The school will meet ADA standards, with accessible doors, classrooms, and restrooms.
-This will make it easier for all students, staff, and visitors to move around the building.
+• Easier Access for Students with Disabilities: The new PreK-6 building will be fully accessible, with ADA-compliant entrances, classrooms, and restrooms, making it easier for all students, staff, and our community to move around and access the building.

-• The district is continuing to assess and address the high school’s needs as part of our ongoing maintenance and improvement efforts.
-One of our current priorities is evaluating the HVAC system to ensure it remains reliable and efficient.
-If we move forward with building a new elementary school, it would allow us to redirect more maintenance funds toward the high school.
+• At this time, a complete renovation of the high school is not being considered, though the district is continuing to assess and address the high school’s needs as part of our ongoing maintenance and improvement efforts.
+One of these priorities is evaluating the HVAC system to ensure it remains reliable and efficient.

 • The challenges at Rippleside Elementary are not going away.
 The district does not have enough money to fix and update the nearly 70-year-old building on top of ongoing maintenance costs that continue to rise over time.